 approval of firms for providing goods and services.

-11.5.2 All procurement procedures must comply with all relevant legislation, the Welsh Ministers’ guidance and the LHB delegation arrangements and approval processes.
+11.5.2 All procurement procedures must comply with all relevant legislation, the Welsh Ministers’ guidance and the JCC’s delegation arrangements and approval processes.

 11.6 Notification to Welsh Government and consent from the Welsh Ministers